 Once again, the review will produce a full response, which will contain sufficient information to show that the complaint has been fully investigated, and an apology where appropriate.
 Details will be given of your right for a further review.

-Stage four: review by an independent adjudicator
+Stage three: review by an independent adjudicator